haskell/network/README.md

 Make sure you write a good commit message.
 Commit messages should contain a short summary on a separate line and, if needed, a more thorough explanation of the change.
 Write full sentences and use proper spelling, punctuation, and grammar.
+See
+[A Note About Git Commit Messages] [2] for more information.

 You might want to use `git rebase` to make sure your commits correspond to nice, logical commits.
 Make sure whitespace only